-This option must be enabled in order to toggle the CD-ROM boot parameter shown in the BIOS Options menu.
+This option must be enabled in order to toggle the CD-ROM boot and the drive geometry parameters shown in the BIOS Options menu.
 The BIOS must also be enabled in order to boot from any device (e.g., CD-ROM) or system drive configured on the controller, or to access any DOS partition on any drive configured on the controller.

 When BIOS Disable or Enable is selected, the following message will be displayed.
-Press the Esc key to restart the system and then watch the screen for the following messages.
+Pressing any key will restart the system.